-An amount of £13,225,825 (before diversification benefit) has been included within the SCR counterparty risk for type 1 exposures (banks and reinsurance counterparties) and £1,773,155 (before diversification benefits) has been included for type 2 exposures.
+An amount of £14,812,433 (before diversification benefit) has been included within the SCR counterparty risk for type 1 exposures (banks and reinsurance counterparties) and £2,171,390 (before diversification benefits) has been included for type 2 exposures.
+The full SCR is set out in Section E.2 below, together with the prior year's requirement.